Also known as the Little River Fort, Fort Smith, and the Blockhouse Fort.

 George Bernhard Erath

 Initially a surveyor, he soon joined John H. Moore’s rangers to help deal with Indian attacks.
-Soon after, he joined Edward Burleson’s First Regiment of Texas Volunteers and saw action at the Battle of San Jacinto.
+After that, he joined Edward Burleson’s First Regiment of Texas Volunteers and saw action at the Battle of San Jacinto.
 After the Texas Revolution, he rejoined the rangers, and in 1837, he commanded the ranger unit that constructed the Little River Fort, which he subseqently commanded for a short time—notably during the Elm Creek Indian Fight.
 After the Indians had largely been driven out of the area of Bell County, he remained in the Texas army but returned to surveying, platting the town of Caldwell in 1840.

 During the Seventh, Eighth, and Ninth congresses of the Texas Republic (1843-1845), he served as a member of the House of Representatives for Milam County, where he was a strong supporter of annexation of Texas by the United States.
 After annexation, he served in the First Legislature, but in 1846, he returned to surveying, platting the towns of Waco and Stephenville.
 Another stint in government followed in congress followed when he was elected to the Senate of the Seventh, Eighth, and Ninth Legislature (1857-1860).